sergueik/selenium_java/datatxt-cachedb/README.md

 ```sh
 mkdir host1/202206{27,26,25}
 ```
 NOTE: building a one day worth of data takes approx 5 minute on Windows machine, git bash.
 It is significantly faster to touch files instead of storing a metric in each.
-The directory tree / file creation is instance under ubuntu
+The directory tree / file creation is instant under ubuntu
 * run the scanner to inventory
 ```cmd
 mvn package